joshuastrydom/20718284-Data-Science-Exam/README.md

 Much time was spent on data wrangling and manipulation.

 ## Data
+### BRICS comparison
 The first comparision between countries was made between BRICS countries.
 The BRICS_insights and africa insights functions allow for the graphing of the results.

 '''
 BRICS_countries <- c("Brazil", "Russia", "India", "China", "South Africa")
 BRICS <- owid_covid_data |> filter(location == c("Brazil","Russia","India","China","South Africa"))
 '''

 The insights for the BRICS countries were made as follows

 '''
 BRICS_insights(BRICS)
 '''

+### African comparisons
 The insights for the African countries were made as follows

 '''
 africa_insights(africa)
 '''

+### Concentrated groupings

 A variable called group was created to filter for variables of interest in trying to find specific concentrated groupings.
 Distinct patterns were found.

 '''
 group <- owid_covid_data[,c(1:5,8,11,14,36,49,51:52,58:62)] |>
     group_by(owid_covid_data$location) |>
     arrange(owid_covid_data$date, .by_group = TRUE) |>
     slice(c(n())) |>
     ungroup()
 '''

 Each variable below was used to create the upcoming graphs.
 These variables, using a host of different functions, find the mean of the variable at hand at both the top 10% as well as the bottom 10% of the sample.
 These means are then combined with mortality rates of both the population in general and of the indiviuals that contracted Covid.
+The format of the data needed to be changed (made longer) in order to graph the data well.

 '''
 life_expectancy <- specficmean(data1=group, data2=group$life_expectancy, data3 = "life_expectancy")
 female_smokers <- specficmean(data1=group, data2=group$female_smokers, data3 = "female_smokers")
 male_smokers <- specficmean(data1=group, data2=group$male_smokers, data3 = "male_smokers")